API Reference

 Print all current global options to the console.

-This function uses pprint for a formatted output of the
+This function uses pprint for formatted output of the global